Missouri

 • Per Donor Credit Cap: 50 percent of tax payer’s liability

-• Total Tax Credit Cap: $25 million (adjusted annually for inflation up to $50 million)
+• Total Tax Credit Cap: $75 million

 EAO Requirements: